Visiting Assateague Island and Seeing the Wild Horses In Winter

 What other wildlife can we expect to see in the winter on Assateague?

 Other than the horses, deer, seagulls, dolphins and other species that call Assateague Island or it’s coastal waters home year round, many animals pay a visit to the barrier island during this time of year.
 Some of these include seals, right whales, and migratory birds.
 In particular, you might catch a glimpse of a special goose called the brant, which spends its summers up north in Canada.
+Snowy Owls occasionally visit as well.
 Remember to ensure that you maintain a safe distance from all wildlife while visiting the park.

 About Assateague Island Tours